killbot24/Website/index.md

 ### Kingdoms

 Kingdoms is a single player game where the player experiance.
-Things players would be able to do is

--Quests
--Craft
--Choose what certin buildings are
+It is going to be a small rpg game with the ablity for the player to craft do quests, Manage a town.

 This is a standalone version that i am building my self of a gamemode that was going to be apart of dapperfox